·

 My house is from 1968, never retrofitted — can I get a consumption certificate today?

-As a rule, no. If the building application predates 1 November 1977, you operate fewer than five dwellings, and you lack persuasive documentation of WSchV-1977 performance, Section 80 (3) requires only a demand certificate today (Section 80 (3) GEG).
+As a rule, no. If the building application predates 1 November 1977, you operate fewer than five dwellings, and you lack persuasive documentation of WSchV-1977 performance, Section 80 (3) requires only a demand certificate until 31 December 2026 (Section 80 (3) GEG).

 Is a consumption certificate worth it with an unretrofitted envelope?